 The Council's Executive Director is a member of the Steering Committee for the University of Alaska's Alaska Justice Information Center, formed in 2015 to compile, analyze, and report on criminal justice topics to policymakers and practitioners in order to improve public safety, to increase criminal justice system accountability, and to reduce recidivism.
-In 2017, AJiC released a benefit cost analysis of state-funded adult criminal justice programs.
-The study showed that most of Alaska's evidence-based adult criminal justice programs show a positive return on state investment of money, with all but one of the programs shown to reduce recidivism (the likelihood that an inmate will re-offend when released from prison).
+During 2019 and 2020, AJiC released reports on Alaska State Trooper staffing, homicides, Alaska trial court caseloads, and property crime.
+AJiC also released several factsheets and online dashboards during this time.